matinsekhavat/anime-landing-page/README.md

 ##### if ui is Complete what i am doing in this Project?

-here im gonna to implement Logic that i talked in previous part
+here im gonna to implement Logic that i talked in previous part focus of this project is not for Ui - all about is Logic.

+` All the Ui is handle by adrianhajdin i only practice to implement the logic and features in this project so all the copyright is for adrianhajdin`